vshlapakov/slidobot/README.md

 How-To
 -----
 Project based on this [Scrapy](http://doc.scrapy.org/en/latest/intro/tutorial.html) tutorial.
-You can specify crawling pages in spider source file (SlideshareSpider `start_urls` var).
+You can specify crawling pages urls in spider source file (SlideshareSpider `start_urls` var).

 By default it's `http://www.slideshare.net/popular/media/presentations/category/technology/all-time` page (you can get such url using Explore part of service and applying different filters).